alekthegenius/Honor-Society-Website/README.md

 4. Previewing the website with `npm run dev`
 5. And finally, uploading the website to your web server by running `npm run build` and saving the contents of the build folder under a folder titled `honors` on your web server.

+## I get how to install it, just tell me which files I need to change the website

+- Inside the `src/routes` you will see one `+page.svelte` in each of the sub-folders.
+That is the Svelte file for each page.
+The way Svelte works, is each page is its own folder, and the code for the page is the `+page.svelte` file inside of the folder.

+Remember, all a Svelte file is, is a <script> tag with JavaScript at the top, your HTML code in the middle, and CSS code at the bottom.
+Now I use TypeScript and SASS, but it's exactly the same.

+- Inside of `src/lib/components` are a collection of Svelte files that I import into the pages, like the requirements table, etc...
+- Lastly, there's the `+layout.svelte` file, where I have the header, which stays at the top of the website, and has links to go to the Faith website.
+The `{@render children?.()}` is the spot where each page gets rendered into.
+Finally, the `+layout.svelte` also has a footer which I imported from my Svelte component folder.

+Hopefully that all makes sense and you get an idea of how to make changes.

 # Project File Structure:
 Here is a list of the files and an explanation of their purpose.